Qiongyi/TRIAGE_R_Package/docs/User-friendly functions.rst

     plotGO(indir = "path/to/TRIAGEparser_output",
         outdir = "path/to/heatmap_output")

-    # Example 2: Generate heatmap for a specific group “E016”
+    # Example 2: Generate heatmap for a specific group “Peak01”, with the PDF size 6X7
     plotGO(indir = "path/to/TRIAGEparser_output",
         outdir = "path/to/heatmap_output",
-        id = "E016")
+        id = "Peak01",
+        width=6, height=7)